Skip to content

 After reversing the list: [9, 8, 7, 1, 2, 'Hello, World!']

-Number of list elements: 6
+Number of elements in the list: 6

 After sorting: [1, 2, 3, 4, 6, 7]